 Soil temperature is the undeniable factor in the plant’s propagation process.
 Make sure the plants are getting the adequate amount of warmth and light to grow.
 However, the amount of sunlight and heat that is to be attained varies from plants to plants.
 For example, spinach requires a low temperature than other plants.

-Hence, seeds’ growth depends upon the soil temperature.
+Hence, seeds’ growth depends on the soil temperature.
 Proper sunlight intake by plant seeds helps them to come out of the soil and glow with green leaves.
-Although, it depends upon the nature of the seeds like: which seed needs more sunlight and which requires less sunlight to sprout and flourish.
+However, it depends upon the nature of the seeds like which seed needs more sunlight and which requires less sunlight to sprout and flourish.